-Oak Park is located on a northerly bluff overlooking the Grand River, offering 8.98 acres of quiet park space north of Bridge Street at 700 West Front Street.
-Recent expansion of the park nearly doubled the size of the park which now offers nearly 1,180 feet of riverfront.
+Oak Park is located on a northerly bluff overlooking the Grand River, offering 8.98 acres of quiet park space.
+A recent expansion of the park nearly doubled the size of the park which now offers nearly 1,180 feet of riverfront.

 The ledges in Oak Park are not a place for a beginning climber unless they are part of a group receiving qualified instruction.
 Visitors are advised to use extreme caution on and near the ledges.
 Climbers are urged to follow the posted Code of Ethics and Guidelines for Rock Climbing to ensure a safe experience and help preserve the fragile cliff surfaces and plant ecology.

 - Public Restrooms